 What is a CASA volunteer?

-What is the role of a CASA volunteer?
+What is the CASA volunteer's role?

 Is there a "typical" CASA volunteer?